 Wednesdays, During Tax Season Only

 Filling out your tax return can be a rather difficult chore.
-During tax season, the wonderful volunteers of AARP donate their time and skills to help you file your return The AARP Tax Appointment Hotline will open in January, 2016.
-Appointments will be on Wednesdays, form 9am - 3pm.
+During tax season, the wonderful volunteers of AARP donate their time and skills to help you file your return The AARP Tax Appointment Hotline will open January, 21 2020.
+Appointments will be on Wednesdays, from 9am - 3pm.
 An appointment is required for this free service.
-Check the January-February addition of the VMSC Senior Sentinel for a phone number and details.
+Check the January-February edition of the VMSC Senior Sentinel for a phone number and details.

 AARP Drivers Safety Class